 With this calculation, you divide the total project budget by the CPI value you figured out above.

 EVM Is Great, With a Few Caveats

-EVM is a technique that you can use to help manage and control your project, but EVM won’t solve everything.
-Furthermore, as PMI notes, it doesn’t always work on your project.
-It is not a magic bullet that can pierce all project problems, and it has some pitfalls.
+EVM is a technique that you can use to manage and control your project, but EVM won’t solve everything.
+It doesn’t always work on your project and it’s not a magic bullet that can pierce all project problems.
+In fact, it has some pitfalls.

 EVM Doesn’t Ensure Quality